Wellington’s Utilities Department has issued a precautionary boil water notice for some residents in Polo Lakes, as a result of a water main repair.

 The notice will remain in effect until two consecutive days of bacteriological samples have produced satisfactory results.
 Field services crews are in the process of alerting affected residents by placing signs around the community.
 Affected residents should follow the instructions found on the yellow door hanger left on their front door on February 2, 2021.

+The notice will remain in effect until 2 consecutive days of bacteriological samples have produced satisfactory results.
+The notice will be lifted once the samples passed and the Health Department approves.
 Field Services will leave a second door hanger (green) to let affected residents know the water is safe to drink.

 The following procedures must be observed while a “BOIL WATER NOTICE” is in effect: